Cross-Strait Act: Ban on Mainland Chinese online platforms

 Chiu Chui-cheng, spokesman of the Mainland Affairs Council, revealed to Nikkei Asia in 2019 that the ROC government planned to block iQIYI and Tencent Video (or WeTV) in Taiwan to curb false information against Taiwan made by the PRC government.
 Chiu added that OTT, a Taiwanese subsidiary of iQIYI, was placed under investigation by the ROC's Ministry of Economic Affairs, and could be asked to close its "iQIYI Taiwan Station" if found in violation of the Act.

 On 19 August 2020, the Department of Commerce of the Economic Affairs Ministry, citing relevant regulations of the Act, banned OTT (and by extension iQIYI and Tencent Video) from further operating in Taiwan, or risk a continuous fine ranging from NT$50,000 to NT$5 million.

 Reinterpretation on household registration of Mainland China

 According to Article 9–1, it forbids Taiwan residents to held household registration or passport issued by mainland China authorities, or else facing risk of losing rights as Taiwan residents.
 In April 2025, the Mainland Affairs Council announced that the definition of household registration expand to permanent resident certificates, and on 5 June 2025, Chang Li-chi, a professor at Huaqiao University lost his Taiwan resident status for holding permanent resident certificate.

+"Nationality" debate

+A village head from mainland China removed by the Ministry of Interior for failing to "renounce Chinese nationality", later she won the appeal against the decision.
+However the ministry insisted the interpretation of "nationality" on its own.
+Kuomintang legislators later introduced a bill to tighten the definition of "nationality", which defines former mainland residents acquire status of Taiwan residence as "household registration" not "nationality".